Resume Examples for College Students and Graduates

 Use a resume example or a resume template to guide your own writing.
 A resume example can help you decide what kind of content to include, as well as how to format your resume.
 However, be sure to tailor a resume example to fit your own experiences, and the job you are applying for.

 This is an example of a resume.
-Download the resume template (compatible with Google Docs and Word Online) or read the example below.
+Download the resume template (compatible with Google Docs and Word Online) or see more examples below.

-Resume Examples for College Students and Graduates (Text Version)
+Resume Example for College Students and Graduates (Text Version)

 8907 Greentree Avenue